 UK GDPR came into force on 31st December 2020 with an Act of Parliament.
 This means that in the UK we now have UK GDPR.
-Therefore, Totally as a healthcare provider organisation has considered making changes to reflect this in their policies.
-However, the 28/06/2021 EU approved adequacy decision for the EU GDPR and the Law Enforcement Directive [LED] means that data can continue to flow between the EU and the UK until at least June 2025.
+Therefore, Totally Group as a healthcare provider organisation has considered making changes to reflect this in their policies.

 Totally does not trade outside of the UK.

 The Board of Totally recognises the significance of data protection.
-The purpose of this policy is to protect all personal information controlled or processed by the organisation and ensure an adequate level of awareness to ensure data protection principles are applied across all areas of operation within the Totally.
+The purpose of this policy is to protect all personal information controlled or processed by the organisation and ensure an adequate level of awareness to ensure data protection principles are applied across all areas of operation within Totally group.

 Personal data is identified and managed in accordance with the data protection risk assessment methodology that endorses the acceptable risk levels.